 The Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010, or collectively, the Affordable Care Act, dramatically alter the United States healthcare system and are intended to decrease the number of uninsured Americans and reduce overall healthcare costs.
 The Affordable Care Act attempts to achieve these goals by, among other things, requiring most Americans to obtain health insurance, expanding Medicare and Medicaid eligibility, reducing Medicare and Medicaid payments, expanding the Medicare program's use of value-based purchasing programs, tying hospital payments to the satisfaction of certain quality criteria, and bundling payments to hospitals and other providers.
 The Affordable Care Act also contains a number of measures that are intended to reduce fraud and abuse in the Medicare and Medicaid programs, such as requiring the use of Recovery Audit Contractors ("RACs") in the Medicaid program expanding the scope of the federal False Claims Act and generally prohibiting physician-owned hospitals from adding new physician owners or increasing the number of beds and operating rooms for which they are licensed.
 The Affordable Care Act provides for additional enforcement tools, cooperation between agencies, and funding for enforcement.
 Since their enactment, the Affordable Care Act has been subject to a number of challenges to its constitutionality.
 On June 28, 2012, the United States Supreme Court upheld challenges to the constitutionality of the "individual mandate" provision, which generally requires all individuals to purchase healthcare insurance or pay a penalty, but struck down as unconstitutional the provision that would have allowed the federal government to revoke all federal Medicaid funding to any state that did not expand its Medicaid program.
 As a result, many states have refused to extend Medicaid eligibility to more individuals as envisioned by the law.
 Other legal challenges are pending.
-In 2015, the United States Supreme Court will decide King et al. v.
-Burwell, a case challenging the federal government's authority to provide tax credits to subsidize insurance premiums for certain individuals purchasing insurance through a federal health insurance exchange.
-If the Court decides in favor of plaintiffs, many more people could lose their ability to afford insurance, and individuals receiving subsidies arguably might no longer be required to purchase insurance.

-In addition, several bills have been and will likely continue to be advanced in Congress that would defund, repeal or amend all or significant provisions of the Affordable Care Act, and a number of provisions of the Affordable Care Act that were supposed to become effective, such as the provision that requires employers with 50 or more full-time employees or full-time employee equivalents to provide affordable health insurance to those employees, have been delayed by the Obama administration.
+In addition, several bills have been and will likely continue to be advanced in Congress that would defund, repeal or amend all or significant provisions of the Affordable Care Act, and a number of provisions of the Affordable Care Act that were supposed to become effective, have been delayed by the Obama administration.
 As a result, it is difficult to predict the impact the Affordable Care Act will have on our business given the threats to and uncertainty surrounding key provisions of the Affordable Care Act.
 However, depending on how the Affordable Care Act is ultimately interpreted, amended and implemented, it could have an adverse effect on our business, financial condition and results of operations.